lingcongkong/DeepDOC/README.md

 cd DeepDOC
 pip install -r requirements.txt
 ```
+### Repository Structure
+Below are the main directories in the repository:

+- `Model_training/`: the model structure and train/validation loop
+- `Gradcam_visualization/`: visualization the gradcam result of trained models on surface/MNI space
+- `Shap`: implementation of machine learning models and shap value calculation

 ### Training
 ```
 python Model_training/train.py --stage 1 --data_path ./data/ --batch_size 32 --class_num 2 --epochs 250 --lr 0.0001
 ```

 ## Citation
 If you find this repository useful or use our dataset, please consider citing our work after publishment: